wp-cool-tools/quick-featured-images/README.txt

 * Improved performance for the image column on post overview pages
 * Updated translations
 * Tested successfully with WordPress 5.2.4
+* Pro: Added support of plugin 'Featured Image From URL' in 'Bulk Edit', 'Default Images' and image column
+* Pro: Added support of plugin 'Featured Image By URL' in 'Bulk Edit', 'Default Images' and image column

 = 13.3.4 =
 * Tested successfully with WordPress 5.2.1